 Tenant arrears are creeping up again, latest data shows

-Data from Your Move’s England and Wales Rental Tracker shows that the number of tenants in arrears increased for the fourth consecutive month in April.
+Data from Your Move’s England and Wales Rental Tracker shows that the number of tenant arrears has increased for the fourth consecutive month in April.

 The agency found that 9.4% of all its tenancies were in arrears last month, up from 9.1% in March, 8.6% in February and 8.4% in January.

-It says, however, that the proportion of tenants behind on their rent remains well below the recent all-time highs of 14.6% recorded in February 2010 and 13.7% recorded in July last year.
+It says, however, that the proportion of tenant arrears remains well below the recent all-time highs of 14.6% recorded in February 2010 and 13.7% recorded in July last year.

 As for average yields, Your Move reports that the East Midlands was the only region to record an increase between March and April – up to 4.3% from 4%.